Zaleskar/Zaleskar/README.md

 - 👋 Hi, I’m @Zaleskar
-- 👀 I’m interested in Python development, Game development (Unreal engine 4 - blueprints).
+- 👀 I’m interested in Python web development(Flask,Django).

 <!---
 Zaleskar/Zaleskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.